zimeke/Arduino-Clone/README.md

 ## Designing PCB layout and 3D model in Altium Designer

-Designing the PCB layout and 3D model in Altium Designer.
 I have uploaded all the necessary documents for circuit manufacturing to the repository.
 For guidance on creating the schematic and PCB layout, I followed Robert Feranec's videos.

 https://www.udemy.com/course/learn-to-design-your-own-boards/?couponCode=KEEPLEARNING